Collector3/modular-camera-case/README.md

 ## Bill of Materials

 This BOM lists the amount of screws for each setup.
 In reality, everything is usually sold in 25+ quantity packs, so just buy M2.5 screws and M2.5 hex nuts.
-There is extra spacing to use nylock nuts instead if desired.
+There is extra spacing to use nylock nuts too if desired.

 Of course, if you're set on doing so, threading a bit of filament through the holes and gluing everything together can work just as well (if no future adjustments are desired).
+Zip ties also work, but don't look as good.

+### Various configurations

 #### Pi Zero Case + Long Arm